vstakhov/hpenc/doc/hpenc.1.md

 -k *key*
 :	Use the specified *key* for encryption/decryption.
 Key is required for decryption and optional for encryption.
 The size of PSK is 52 base32 encoded symbols.

+-K *env_var*
+:	Read key for encryption/decryption from the specified *environment variable*.
+Key is required for decryption and optional for encryption.
+The size of PSK is 52 base32 encoded symbols.

 -B
 :	Encode output or input to base64